Search Icon

 • Insert the SD card and turn the device on.

-• Once the device starts up, it will launch our Chrome player.
-Press “Exit” in the top right corner.
+• Once the device starts up, it will launch our app.
+Press "Exit" in the top-right corner

 In our tests, the device heats up quite fast, especially in an enclosure.
 When the device runs hot, it can damage the components and will cause performance to degrade.
 We recommend installing a heat sink on the chip, you can get one on eBay or a nearby electronics equipment store.